 Service Type: Other Service Service Name: Temporary Supplemental Services

-Provider Category:

-Agency

-Provider Type:

 Life Sharing Home Provider

-Provider Qualifications

-License (specify):

 Title 55 PA Code Chapter 6500

-Certificate (specify):

-Other Standard (specify):

 - 1. Have a waiver service location in Pennsylvania. - 2.
 Have a signed ODP Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation. - 4.
-Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have documentation that all vehicles used in the provision of Temporary Supplemental Services have automobile insurance. - 7.
-Have documentation that all vehicles used in the provision of Temporary Supplemental Services have current State motor vehicle registration and inspection. - 8.
-Have Workers' Compensation Insurance in accordance with state law. - 9.
-Ensure that staff (direct, contracted, in a consulting capacity, or volunteers) meet the qualifications for this service. - 10.
-Comply with Department standards related to provider qualifications.
+Demonstrate compliance with ODP standards through completion of a self-assessment and

+6. Have documentation that all vehicles used in the provision of Temporary Supplemental Services have automobile insurance.

+7. Have documentation that all vehicles used in the provision of Temporary Supplemental Services have current State motor vehicle registration and inspection.

+9. Ensure that staff (direct, contracted, in a consulting capacity, or volunteers) meet the qualifications for this service.

+10. Comply with Department standards related to provider qualifications.